samirbanjanovic/Wayless/README.md

 ## Overview

-A basic object-to-object mapper.
+A basic object-object mapper written with speed and usability as the first priority.

 To map from a source to destination object create an instance of the Wayless mapper.
-By default the mapper will match source and destination properties by name.
+By default source and destination properties are matched by name -- case insenstive.

 	var mapper = new Wayless<PersonDTO, Person>(new SetRuleBuilder<PerstonDTO, Person>().UseDefault());